AEMing for Achievement Grant Success Stories

 Fourth-grade students in one AEM district have quickly become accustomed to using Snap&Read and Co:Writer.
 These students report feeling less stressed and having more time to complete their work, especially on eLearning days.
 They find it easy to turn in assignments virtually with the assistance of Co:Writer.
 The school staff said, “This is the first year in a long time we are ahead of the game in providing accessible educational materials.”
 The tools provided by the AEMing for Achievement grant benefitted all students, whether they required services and materials through an IEP or not.

 When an AEM team analyzed data from the uPAR tool, they made a significant discovery.
-A 7th grader demonstrated abilities which surpass her current special education programming.
+A seventh grader demonstrated abilities which surpass her current special education programming.
 Currently, she is pursuing a Certificate of Completion and demonstrates a below 4th-grade independent reading level.
-However, when provided human audio or a text reader, she is able to respond to comprehension questions with 92% accuracy on a grade level informational text.
+However, when provided with human audio or a text reader, she is able to respond to comprehension questions with 92% accuracy on a grade level informational text.
 Based on these results, her team is now discussing changes to her programming and a possible re-evaluation.
 She is being recommended for the higher level resource reading and math classes.
 Her IEP was updated to include read-aloud accommodations.
 The AEMing for Achievement grant uncovered this student’s academic potential which is positively affecting her social and emotional success!

 Mooresville Consolidated School Corporation began the grant process with a single student in mind.
-This particular high school student gets headaches, become dizzy, and has seizures when reading printed text.
+This particular high school student gets headaches, becomes dizzy, and has seizures when reading printed text.
 Although the school was providing a one-on-one paraprofessional to read aloud text in her honors level classes, this was becoming a potentially harmful effect.
 The student would ask to do her work in an empty room since she felt she was disrupting her peers.
 When the student attempted homework, her mother would have to read aloud notes or text for any information she did not recall.
 With the district-wide rollout of Snap&Read, the student can now remain in class with her peers, has achieved passing grades, gained independence at home, and has had no seizures at school for the second semester.

 Teams: Community School Corporation of Southern Hancock County, Greencastle Community School Corporation, Hamilton Southeastern Schools, Manchester Community Schools, MSD of Decatur Township, School City of Mishawaka, Shoals Community School Corporation, and Westfield Washington Schools